Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 - Having completed a Canadian post-secondary credential of at least one year (or the foreign equivalent as validated by an Educational Credential Assessment).

 This program aims to attract entrepreneurs who can create and set up innovative companies that can create jobs.
-Support from a designated group, such as angel investors or venture capital firm, is required in most cases.
+Support from a designated group, such as angel investors or venture capital firms, is required in most cases.

-In order to be successful as a self-employed applicant, the person must have the intention and ability to create his/her own employment and make a significant contribution to the cultural, artistic or athletic life of Canada or, to create his/her own employment by purchasing and managing a farm in Canada.
+In order to be successful as a self-employed applicant, the person must have the intention and ability to create his/ her own employment and make a significant contribution to the cultural, artistic or athletic life of Canada or, to create his/ her own employment by purchasing and managing a farm in Canada.

 A person must meet the minimum standard of relevant experience as a self-employed individual in cultural activities, athletics or participation at a world-class level in cultural activities, athletics or farm management.

-The applicant must have relevant experience, intention, and ability to be self-employed in Canada in one of the specified areas, and to make a significant contribution to one of these activities in Canada.
+The applicant must have relevant experience, intention, and ability to be self-employed in Canada in one of the specified areas and to make a significant contribution to one of these activities in Canada.